skrey/yellow-extensions/source/gallery/README.md

     media/images/photo.jpg: This is an example image
     media/images/photo-2387365-fika-time.jpg: Fika is an important part of life in Sweden.
 Photo: Taylor Franz media/images/photo-2391666-start-painting.jpg: Watercolors, brushes and paper.
-Photo: Tim Arterbury
+Photo: Tim Arterbury media/images/photo-album/screenshot-2020-01.png: A small website by Adam Engel from Sweden.

 ## Settings